I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

 Comments like these aren’t made for laughs.
 Humor acts as armor, a makeshift life jacket in moments when sinking feels imminent.
 Finding a way to laugh—even briefly—keeps a sense of stability afloat.

-No one ever prepares for change of this magnitude.
-One day, life moves at familiar pace; the next, it forces an entirely new rhythm, demanding patience that feels foreign.
-While no one would choose this route willingly, I’ve discovered survival sometimes begins with a single smile, even if it’s clenched behind gritted teeth.
+No one ever prepares for change of this scale.
+One day, life moves at a familiar pace; next, it demands an entirely new rhythm and asks for patience that feels unfamiliar.
+No one would choose this path willingly, yet survival often begins with one small smile, even when it’s held tightly behind clenched teeth.

 Morning with Stroke